 Comparable Transaction Methodology.
-Houlihan Lokey reviewed the multiples exhibited and control premiums paid in certain change of control acquisitions of selected publicly traded restaurant companies that Houlihan Lokey deemed relevant.
+Houlihan Lokey reviewed the multiples exhibited and control premiums paid in certain announced change of control acquisitions of selected publicly traded restaurant companies for which purchase price multiples were available and which Houlihan Lokey deemed relevant based upon similarity of standard industrial classification within the restaurant industry.
 Houlihan Lokey did not identify any comparable change of control transactions in the entertainment industry.
-The analysis showed that the multiples exhibited in the change of control transactions were as follows: (i) EV to LTM revenues multiples exhibited mean and median multiples of 0.64x and 0.66x, respectively; (ii) EV to LTM EBITDA exhibited mean and median multiples of 6.05x and 6.61x, respectively; (iii) EV to LTM free cash flow (EBITDA less capital expenditures) multiples exhibited mean and median multiples of 9.27x and 11.79x respectively, and (iv) EV to LTM EBIT multiples exhibited mean and median multiples of 11.11x and 13.85x respectively.
+Houlihan Lokey identified announced change of control acquisitions of the following publicly traded companies: Morton's Restaurant Group, Lone Star Steakhouse and Saloon Inc, Shoneys Inc. Santa Barbara Restaurant Group, Interfoods of America Inc., Mexican Restaurants Inc., Panchos Mexican Buffet Inc., VICORP Restaurants Inc., Il Fornaio America Corp., Taco Cabana Inc., BFX Hospitality Group Inc., Buffets Inc., and Rock Bottom Restaurants, Inc. The analysis showed that the multiples exhibited in the change of control transactions were as follows: (i) EV to LTM revenues multiples exhibited mean and median multiples of 0.64x and 0.66x, respectively; (ii) EV to LTM EBITDA exhibited mean and median multiples of 6.05x and 6.61x, respectively; (iii) EV to LTM free cash flow (EBITDA less capital expenditures) multiples exhibited mean and median multiples of 9.27x and 11.79x respectively, and (iv) EV to LTM EBIT multiples exhibited mean and median multiples of 11.11x and 13.85x respectively.
 Houlihan Lokey also noted that these transaction exhibited control premiums that ranged from negative premiums to 71.8% with a mean and median control premiums of 28.6% and 34.5%, respectively.
 The offering price of \$13.50 for each share in the transaction represents (a) a premium of approximately 16.4% over the closing sale price of \$11.60 for D&B common stock on the New York Stock Exchange on July 12, 2002 (the last trading day prior to the date on which the special committee and the board of directors approved the transaction and D&B entered into the merger agreement), and (b) a premium of in excess of 30% over the average closing sale price of \$10.31 for the 30 trading days prior to May 24, 2002, which were unaffected by the proposed tender offer.